DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-08-06-diversity-information.md

 - The application is complete or not
 - The viewing user has permission to see diversity information or not

-We want providers to be clear what information is available, but also why they can’t necessarily see it.
+We want providers to be clear what information is available, but also why they cannot necessarily see it.

 ## First iteration

-We explored adding additional rows to the applicant details summary list, but with a placeholder line if they couldn’t be shown.
+We explored adding additional rows to the applicant details summary list, but with a placeholder line if they could not be shown.

 ![3 lines in a summary list, with grey text that reads ‘Only available when the candidate accepts your offer’](multiple-lines-short-grey.png)